Setting up embed infrastructure

 nonce

 param is optional.
-If not included, we'll generate one for you - JSON encoded parameter values (
+If not included, one will be automatically generated. - JSON encoded parameter values (

 userAttributes